Dyson DC59 Motorhead Review: Versatile and Powerful Stick Vacuum

 One of my favorite tests to see the effectiveness of a vacuum is the big mess test and Kode1996 puts the DC59 into its paces with this very big mess on hardwood…

 On Geek.com’s tests it performed better on carpet.
-It needed a single pass to clean the quarter cup flour that was poured onto carpet.
+It needs a single pass to clean a quarter cup floor on the carpet.

 This shows the effectiveness of the direct driven motorized brush head on carpet.